Updated: Jan. 4, 2014

 - Please check your spelling, grammar and punctuation carefully (I can’t stress this enough).

-- Not all submissions will be accepted.
-Please follow the Style Guidelines closely (see below), and contact me with concepts if you would like my input before you start.
+- Because of the volume of submissions I receive, not all submissions will be accepted.
+Please follow the Style Guidelines closely (see below), and contact me with concept ideas beforehand if you would like my input before you start.

 - The Highlighting Power of Rosebud Salve